tarwn/lessthandot-hugo/blogs/content/posts/2011-05-13-sql-server-dba-tip-updating-production-data.md

 Updates, inserts and deletes are inherently dangerous transactions when performed out of the normal processing set in place.
 These transactions are the responsibility of the DBA to perform safely and without damaging results.
 Never treat any of these transactions as too simple to take seriously, cut corners and not put time into ensuring they will function the way they are meant to.

 Making mistakes is a part of growing as a DBA (and any other profession).
 When mistakes are made, learn from them in knowing how important the steps like the ones mentioned in this article are.
-It’s as important not to be hard on yourself to the point the failure does not help the future as it is to know these steps should be done.
+It's as important not to be hard on yourself to the point the failure does not help the future as it is to know these steps should be done.